Last Photographed: Thursday 21st July 2022

 The Trippet Stones is a stone circle 33 metres in diameter.
 Out of an estimated original 28 stones, 12 stones now survive.
 Of these, 8 remain standing.
 The stones are between 1.2 metres and 1.6 metres in height.
-I understand that since my last visit, repair work has been carried out and some stones may have been re-erected or straightened.

 Like many other stone circles, The Trippet Stones has a petrification legend connected to it, relating how local girls were turned to stone for dancing on the Sabbath.